alexdodonov/mezon-field/README.md

-# Basic field class for form generator
+# Base field class for form generator

 ## Intro
 This class will help you to construct forms in PHP code.